An active learning method for solving competitive multi-agent decision-making and control problems: Introduction

 \subsection{Related work}

-The results provided in this paper can be positioned within those branches of literature referring to the learning of equilibria in an empirical game-theoretic or black-box setting.
-However, the framework we consider here can encompass a broader class of multi-agent decision-making and control problems.
+Our results can be positioned within those branches of literature referring to the learning of equilibria in an empirical game-theoretic or black-box setting.
+However, our framework can encompass a broader class of multi-agent decision-making and control problems than is usually considered.

 The pioneering work \cite{fearnley2013learning} focused on congestion games, showing how one can learn the agents' cost functions while querying only a portion of decision spaces.
 This work then originated a series of contributions investigating query and/or communication complexity of algorithms for specific classes of games \cite{babichenko2016query,goldberg2016bounds,babichenko2017communication,hart2018query}.
 Along the same line, in \cite{goldberg2021learning}, several schemes were devised with provable bounds on the best-response query complexity for computing approximate equilibria of two-player games with a finite number of strategies.
 Few other works belonging to the simulation-based game literature, instead, took a probably approximately correct learning perspective to reconstruct an analytical representation of normal form games (i.e., matrix games) for which a black-box simulator provides noisy samples of agents' utilities, devising algorithms that uniformly approximate the original games and associated equilibria with finite-sample guarantees \cite{viqueira2019learning,areyan2020improved,marchesi2020learning}.
 Stochastic \cite{vorobeychik2008stochastic} or sample-average approximation \cite{vorobeychik2010probabilistic} of simulated games, and Bayesian optimization-based methods \cite{vorobeychik2008stochastic,al2018approximating,picheny2019bayesian} have also been adopted.
 In the former cases, the authors investigated matrix games with finite decision sets, providing an asymptotic analysis of Nash equilibria obtained from simulation-based models, along with probabilistic bounds on their approximation quality.
 Bayesian approaches are, instead, empirical and typically rely on Gaussian processes used as emulators of the black-box cost functions.
 Posterior distributions provided by the Gaussian process are successively adopted to design acquisition functions tailored to solve Nash games, which are based on the probability of achieving an equilibrium.
 More recently, \cite{clarke2023learning} proposed an active-set-based first-order algorithm to learn the rationality parameters of the agents taking part in a potential game from historical observations of Nash equilibria.